sincorchetes/qemuzier/README.md

-# qemuzier
+# QEMUzier

-Script tool to manage virtual machines on Fedora
+Script to manage virtual machines on QEMU/KVM in Fedora systems.